Persistent homology for low-complexity models: Experiments

 \section{Experiments}

-The theory behind the bounds of Section~\ref{sec:efficient} is involved, and the bounds are, while asymptotically sharp, of limited practical interest.
-To evaluate the method, both with respect to the admissible undersampling and with respect to computational efficiency, experiments are needed.
-A modest first aim is to compare the cost of assembling the Euclidean distance matrix from the point cloud; this operation is the bare minimum for persistent homology computations using the Vietoris-Rips complex.
-All other approaches to constructing a filtration require more effort, and if the dimension reduction succeeds at speeding up the construction of all pairwise distances, it is also likely to be effective for more involved computations.
+The theory behind the bounds such as the one in Theorem~\ref{thm:oymak-main} is involved, and the bounds are, in the form stated, primarily of theoretical interest and more explanatory than practical.
+To evaluate the applicability of the random projection method, experiments are needed.
+A first aim is to establish whether the added cost of projecting the data to a lower dimensional space offsets the benefits of working in lower dimensions.

-In general, if $f(d)$ is the cost of projecting one data vector and $c(d)$ the cost of computing the distance between two vectors in $\R^d$, then the total cost of computing all the distances is $n(n-1)c(d)/2$ for the original data, and $n(n-1)c(m)/2+nf(d)$ when applying projection.
-It follows that the projection is effective whenever the number of samples satisfies
+The minimum amount of work on the data set consists of computing the pairwise distances of the data points points, so we first focus on this task.
+If $f(d)$ is the cost of projecting one data vector and $c(d)$ the cost of computing the distance between two vectors in $\R^d$, then the total cost of computing all the distances is $n(n-1)c(d)/2$ for the original data, and $n(n-1)c(m)/2+nf(d)$ when applying projection.
+It follows that the projection is effective whenever the number of samples satisfies $n>2 f(d)/(c(d)-c(m))+1$.
 When measuring the cost in number of arithmetic operations, then typically $f(d) = C\cdot d\log d$ (when using FFT-based algorithms) or $f(d) = sd$ (when using a sparse Johnson-Lindenstrauss transform), and $c(d)-c(m) = 3(d-m)$.
-If we fix a proportion $m=\sigma d$, then the minimum number of samples for the projection to be computationally effective is proportional to $\log(d)$ (when using FFT-based methods) or the sparsity $s$ (when using sparse projections).
-Note that the theory requires to apply random sign changes before projecting, adding $d$ operations (these are actually cheaper in practice than a normal arithmetic operation).
+If we fix a proportion $m=\sigma d$, then the minimum number of samples for the projection to be computationally effective is proportional to $\log(d)$ (when using FFT-based methods) or $s$ (when using sparse projections).
+Note that the theory requires random sign changes before projecting, adding $d$ operations (these are cheaper in practice than a normal arithmetic operation).
+When using approximations that rely on a subset of the distances of size linear in $n$, then we get an improvement if the projection can be computed faster than a certain multiple of $c(d)-c(m)$, independent of the number of samples.

-In order to empirically test the projection costs, we discuss an example using the subsampled fast Hadamard transform.
+In order to empirically test the projection costs, we use an example using a subsampled fast Hadamard transform.
 The Hadamard transform $H_m$ is a $2^m\times 2^m$ matrix, defined recursively as